apify/apify-docs-v2/sources/platform/proxy/residential_proxy/tips_and_tricks.md

 # [](#tips-and-tricks) Tips and tricks

+**Helpful tips for using your application with Apify's residential proxies.
+Control traffic, deal with interrupted connections and manage expenses.**

+---

 [Residential](./index.md) proxies and are priced differently (by number of IPs vs traffic used).
 Because of this, there are some important things to consider before using residential proxy in your solutions.

 ## [](#control-traffic-used-by-automated-browsers) Control traffic used by automated browsers